DVB-T2: Malaysia

 Malaysia started testing DVB-T in mid 2006, but outlined plans to switch to DVB-T2 in 2011, after which tests of both were run concurrently.
 The DVB-T test concluded in 2016 and at the same time license to roll out DVB-T2 transmitters was contracted to Puncak Semangat Sdn.
 Bhd.
 Roll-out began in late 2016 in the Borneo states of Malaysia and has mostly concluded by mid-2017.
 Plans to shut off analog by mid-2018, but after the opposing party won in the 14th general election, the shutdown was postponed to mid-2019.

 South and central Peninsular Malaysia has switched to fully digital TV on 30 September 2019.
 North and Eastern Peninsular Malaysia has also shut off analog on 14 October 2019.
 The rest of the country switched over on 31 October 2019.

 Nepal

 Currently, a private company called Prabhu TV is operating in Nepal.

 Netherlands

 KPN started to switch its digital terrestrial television platform Digitenne to the DVB-T2 HEVC standard in October 2018, this transition completed on 9 July 2019.

 Palestine

-On 5 January 2015, StarCom company switched to DVB-T2 technology which provided a better signal, reaching most regions of Palestine instead of limited signal covering (was functional only in Gaza Strip while in testing period using DVB-T1).
+On 5 January 2015, StarCom company switched to DVB-T2 technology which provided a better signal, reaching most regions of Palestine instead of limited signal covering (was functional only in Gaza Strip while in testing period using DVB-T).

 Star TV Transponder offers a range of entertainment and sports channels system DVB-T2.
 The package consists of 10 channels on the UHF channel 35 (586.00 MHz).